 A periodical is the term for something that is published at regular intervals.
 Examples include a newspaper that is published daily, a magazine that is published weekly, or a journal that is published monthly.
 The best way to find periodical articles is to search a periodical database.
 Some databases have a general scope, covering many subject areas, or they may be limited to specific subjects.
 Sometimes they index specific types of periodicals such as academic journals, popular magazines, or newspapers.

-Wall Street Journal and Pittsburgh Post Gazette - access through the BC3 Library on Blackboard
+Wall Street Journal and Pittsburgh Post Gazette - Email firstname.lastname@example.org to find out how to access these newspapers online.

 There are also several databases outside the BC3 Library's subscriptions and internet sources that you can use to find articles.
 In most cases, the full text of the articles will not be freely available, so you will need to use the library's Document Delivery service to obtain the articles (see Get the Full Text section on this page).